 If you use fresh berries for this recipe, I recommend finding a reputable local source.
 Otherwise, I recommend these dried elderberries online.
 (This is a reputable brand and the best deal I’ve found!)

-Raw honey has exceptional health benefits, including managing seasonal allergies and boosting the immune system.
+Raw local honey has exceptional health benefits, including managing seasonal allergies and boosting the immune system.
 That’s why I’ve included it in my elderberry syrup recipe.
-Well, that and elderberries are quite tart and medicine won’t work unless it’s you actually take it!
+Well, that and elderberries are quite tart, and medicine won’t work unless you actually take it!
+The honey makes it a little more palatable, especially for kids.

-If you’re making this for your little ones, you can use a different sweetener altogether OR put the syrup back on the stove after it’s strained and add the honey, simmering for about 5-10 minutes to pasteurize it.
+If you’re making this for your really little ones, you can use a different sweetener such as maple syrup OR put the elderberry juice syrup back on the stove after it’s strained and add the honey, simmering for about 5-10 minutes to pasteurize it.

 I found local raw honey at a health store in my town.
 This raw honey is good too, and I’ve seen it in my local Walmart.
 This honey is from Brazil though, so chances are it won’t offer allergy relief (unless you live in Brazil!).

-I included all of these in my batches because I think they add a layer of yumminess to the syrup and they have benefits too.
+I included all of these in my batches because I think they add a layer of yumminess to the elderberry syrup.
 However, the syrup will work just as well and taste just fine if you omit one or all of these.

-You probably won’t find a knob of ginger small enough for what you need for this recipe, so I recommend buying about 4″ pieces and grating the whole thing.
+You probably won’t find a knob of ginger small enough for what you need for this recipe, so I recommend buying a 4″ piece and grating the whole thing.
 Measure what you need for this recipe, and then freeze the rest for a future batch!

 Numerous sites discuss the dangers of eating the seeds of elderberries.
 Because a blender will pulverize the berry AND the internal seed (especially if you have a Blendtec or Vitamix), I don’t recommend using it to make elderberry syrup.